 80431 - Gas-Oil-Grease or Vehicle Expense: Gasoline, lubrications, and routine vehicle maintenance.
 Non-routine vehicle repairs or extraordinary non-routine vehicle maintenance is budgeted in Repairs & Maintenance - Vehicles, Account #'s 80471.
-Also, vehicle leasing expense is budgeted in Maintenance & Rental Contracts, Account #'s 80631.
+If vehicles are leased, expense is budgeted in Maintenance & Rental Contracts, Account #'s 80631; although presently no vehicles are being leased.
 If vehicles are being financed through a lease/purchase agreement, the lease/purchase payments will be budgeted in a department debt service account.